HackerOne Pentest Pricing in 2026

 HackerOne vs Nearest Competitors

-Cobalt Essentials starts lower ($2,500/mo) for small apps.
-HackerOne assessment ($15k) makes more sense if you want a single fixed report without a platform commitment.
+Cobalt's estimated entry (~$2,500/mo + credits) sits lower for small apps.
+HackerOne's estimated ~$15k assessment makes more sense if you want a single fixed report without a platform commitment.
+Both figures are third-party estimates, not vendor-published.

 Bugcrowd has similar bug bounty focus.
 HackerOne has a larger hacker community.
 Bugcrowd stronger for VDP programs.
 Both are contact-sales for most enterprise packages.